 Yet, in all classes of algorithms there remain open issues and interesting directions for improvement.
 In addition, the development of hybrid algorithms has so far been under-explored, but could potentially bring notable benefits in practical applications.
 We do not discuss these particular aspects here, but rather touch upon some general topics which we feel may become (or rather, are already becoming) broad and important research directions in HPO.

-\section{Response functions for unsupervised learning}
+\section{Response Functions for Unsupervised Learning}

-HPO requires a well defined \textit{response function} to be minimized (see Section~\ref{sec:the_HPO_problem}), which in turn requires a well defined performance metric.
+HPO requires a well-defined \textit{response function} to be minimized (see Section~\ref{sec:the_HPO_problem}), which in turn requires a well-defined performance metric.
 While suitable metrics are abundant for supervised learning, the same is not true for unsupervised learning.

 A notable example is \textit{anomaly detection}, an area rich of methods, results, and applications~\citep{pang:2021:deep_learning_anomaly}.
 The anomaly or novelty detection problem essentially consists of identifying the high probability region of the distribution behind the data, so that points outside this region can be detected as outliers.
 For this problem,~\cite{ma:2023:need_unsupervised_outlier} survey a number of internal (i.e., not using any ground truth labels) approaches for assessing outlier detection models and conclude that ``none of the existing and adapted strategies would be practically useful.''